 - Let in enough beneficial green light to actually soothe your eyes and calm your brain.

-- Were proven in a clinical setting to be highly effective at both preventing and treating migraine symptoms, including head pain and light sensitivity.
+- Were proven in a clinical setting to be effective at both preventing and treating migraine symptoms, including head pain and light sensitivity.

 - Help relieve migraine symptoms like eye pain and head pain and can help you continue with your activities of daily living.

 Avulux migraine lenses are a new and unique technology, Avulux is not a simple blue light lens and Avulux migraine lenses do not use the FL-41 tint.

 FL-41 glasses are an older technology and were originally created for light sensitivity related to fluorescent lighting only.
 The focus of FL-41 was not on migraine and FL-41 mainly targets just one band of wavelengths near the blue light spectrum.

 The next-gen Avulux migraine lens is an advancement in optical filter research and technology and is made specifically for managing migraine symptoms and migraine related photophobia/light sensitivity.
 They were developed using the most up to date science and research to prevent the recent clinically identified wavelengths of light from triggering and worsening migraine attacks.
 Avulux absorbs specific harmful wavelengths of light in high percentage across multiple bands (colors) of light in the spectrum.